Docs

 AttributeValuesDefaultDescription

 data-api-keystringRequired.
-Your widget API key from Settings → Integrations → Widget.
+Your Surface API key from Settings → Integrations → Surfaces.

 data-surfacefloat | inline | bar | thumbs | pagefloatWhich surface to render.